eda-akkaya/eda-akkaya/README.md

 "Data-Driven, Detail-Oriented, and Always Learning"<br>

-I am graduated from Computer Engineering at Ege University.
+I graduated from Computer Engineering at Ege University.
 I am interested in software development and data science.<br>
 🔭 I’m currently working on Crime Profiling and Demographic Risk Investigation with Machine Learning and Network Analysis (Thesis)<br>
 🌱 I’m currently improving myself backend development <br>
 📫 How to reach me :<br>